Colt .45 (TV series)

-Colt .45 (also known as The Colt Cousins) is an American Western series, originally starring Wayde Preston, which aired on ABC between October 1957 and September 1960.
+Colt .45 (also known as The Colt Cousins) is an American Western television series, originally starring Wayde Preston, which aired on ABC between October 1957 and September 1960.

 The half-hour program is loosely based on the 1950 Warner Bros. film of the same name, starring Randolph Scott.
-Colt .45 was part of the William T. Orr-produced array of Westerns that Warner produced for ABC in the late 1950s and early 1960s.
+Colt .45 was part of an array of Westerns that William T. Orr produced for Warner Bros. and ABC in the late 1950s and early 1960s.

 Overview

 Roy Huggins developed the series with Wayde Preston in the part of undercover government agent Christopher Colt, who takes the cover of a traveling Old West pistol salesman, hence the title of the series.
 Colt .45 also featured fictionalizations of actual historical characters, including Edwin Booth (brother of John Wilkes Booth, the assassin of U.S. President Abraham Lincoln), Sam Bass, Billy the Kid, Lew Wallace, Judge Roy Bean, Buffalo Bill Cody, Ned Buntline, and Calamity Jane.

 During this period, Colt .45 was one of several ABC/WB Western productions, along with Cheyenne, Sugarfoot, Lawman, Maverick, and Bronco.
 Various series leads occasionally did crossover episodes on some of the other WB programs.
 One of the most imaginative was the "Hadley's Hunters" episode of Maverick, in which Bart Maverick (Jack Kelly) comes upon Christopher Colt's sales satchel, abandoned in a room and covered with dust, as the series had been cancelled the previous season.

 In 1958, series star Wayde Preston left the series because he claimed he was made to do stunts that required a stunt man.
 Preston was also reportedly unhappy with the show's low budget, which caused other problems.
 Because of Preston's departure, producers were forced to air repeats of the series along with a few new episodes to complete the 1958–1959 season.

 In 1959, Donald May assumed the lead role as Sam Colt, Jr., the cousin of Christopher Colt.
 After leaving the series, Warner Bros. prevented Preston from obtaining other acting jobs.
 He eventually returned briefly to the series, but was demoted to a co-starring role with May.
 Due to the casting changes, the series was eventually marketed in the United Kingdom as The Colt Cousins.